Jolanrensen/docProcessorGradlePlugin/README.md

 ..

-// As a bonus, this will update dokka if you use that tasks.withType<org.jetbrains.dokka.gradle.AbstractDokkaLeafTask> {
+// As a bonus, this will update dokka to use the processed files as sources as well. tasks.withType<org.jetbrains.dokka.gradle.AbstractDokkaLeafTask> {
     dokkaSourceSets {
         all {